Cerami & Associates

 The new MSKCC David H. Koch Center for Cancer Care, a next generation facility focused on advances in outpatient cancer care, was designed for healing.
 The outpatient facility occupies 25 floors and offers 231 exam rooms, 110 infusion rooms, 37 procedure rooms, and 16 inpatient beds for those requiring a short stay.
 The architects set out to make this outpatient care and innovative research facility as open and filled with light as possible to bring the outside world in and enhance healing.
 The cantilevered modules separated by terraces sounds wonderful in theory.
 Now here’s the acoustic reality.

 Signature Solution: Noise and vibration are major concerns for all healthcare facilities.
 The constant buzz from equipment, machines, alarms, and bustling activity in the hallway can cause severe harm to a patient’s physiological health.
-Even a miniscule unaccounted and unplanned for vibration can become a major liability in the case of imaging equipment and precise experiments.
+Even a minuscule unaccounted and unplanned for vibration can become a major liability in the case of imaging equipment and precise experiments.

 Cerami’s solution was to use our expertise and knowledge of the FGI Guidelines to weave the pieces of the puzzle together and create a design strategy that would guarantee that the structure, architecture and equipment create a healing environment that would stand the test of time.